emit-rs/emit/README.md

 ![The output of running the above program](https://github.com/emit-rs/emit/blob/main/asset/emit_term.png?raw=true)

+`emit` has a capable syntax for writing events that's different from the standard `format!` trait.
+You can read more about it in [the guide](https://emit-rs.io/reference/templates.html).

 ## Tracing

 `emit` can also produce trace data that's compatible with standard tracing tools, like Zipkin.